SpacemanRiff/spring-semester-project/README.md

 Examples show off all features including adding all different arguments types, saving and loading to XML, as well as showing a few of the including error messages and cases where they appear.

+Here is an example of one of the demos, in this case, a program that uses argument parser to manage a pizza shop's orders.
 ```
     import edu.jsu.mcis.*;